A complete guide to violin tuning or how to tune a violin

 You can use a tuning fork

 Or an app from your android phone or an iPhone.
 I tested many apps and found this app to be one of the best for tuning violin or viola which is free and easy to use called Tuner Lite by Piascore.

 Some of my pegs do not stay in place, and even after pushing them inside the peghole, they tend to slip loosening the pitch.

 If pushing your pegs inside while tuning does not help and they do not hold the pitch, you will have to lubricate them.
-There is a special peg compound called “Hill the Original peg compound,” which you will need to apply to each peg individually.
+There is a special chalky peg compound called “Hill the Original peg compound,” which you will need to apply to each peg individually.
 Unfortunately, you will have to remove the strings to take out the desired peg you want to lubricate.
 If you decide to do that, do not remove all strings at once.
-Do it string per string to preserve the stability of the bridge and the soundpost.
+Do it string by string to preserve the stability of the bridge and the soundpost.

 My strings continue going out of tune after I replaced them recently.

 It is normal for new strings to stretch or expand, although all of them are different depending on the brand, type and name.
 It can take from a few hours to a week or two for the strings to settle in.
 Steel strings settle in( stretch out) faster than synthetic ones.
 I personally use Vision Titanium Solo strings, and when I first put them on, I have to wait a week and a half for them to settle in.
 In contrast, when I used Pirastro Chromcor, I only had to wait a few days.

 When you change your strings, make sure to tune your violin first and then check them again after your practice session by tuning them again.
 At some point, you will notice that they will not require tuning anymore, which means they have finally settled in .

 I have four fine tuners already installed on my tailpiece, isn't that great?